 I really hope you enjoy these Coconut Chips, they’re such a tasty sweet treat!
 If you do get a chance to make this recipe, I’d love to hear from you in the comments.

 - Preheat the oven to 300ºF and line a baking sheet with parchment paper.

-- In a large bowl stir together the coconut, maple syrup, vanilla, and sea salt.
+- In a large bowl stir together the big flake coconut, maple syrup, vanilla, and sea salt.
 Use a gentle hand while stirring so the coconut chips don't get broken.

 - Spread the coconut mixture in an even layer on the parchment lined baking sheet.

-- Place the baking sheet in the oven and bake for 15-20 minutes, stirring halfway through.
-When the coconut chips are starting to turn golden brown, between 15-20 minutes, turn the oven off and stir the coconut chips for the second time.
+- Place the baking sheet in the oven and bake for 15-20 minutes, stirring halfway through the cooking time.

-- Shut the oven door after the second stirring and leave the coconut chips in the oven to cool down for 2 hours.
-This step really helps the chips get super crispy.
+- Shut the oven door after stirring and allow the coconut chips to cool down with the oven for 2 hours.
+This step helps the chips get super crispy.

-- Remove the chips from the oven after the 2 hours is up, and let them cool completely on the counter before storing them in an airtight container.
+- Remove the chips from the oven after the 2 hours is up, and let them cool completely to room temperature before storing them in an airtight container.

 This recipe was originally published in 2015, but has been updated in 2023 with new photos, more information, tips, and nutritional information.